History of Kiribati: British protectorate, 1892–1916

-The BWPT were administered by a High Commissioner resident in Fiji until 1952, then in Honiara.
+Whalers, blackbirders, and merchant vessels arrived in great numbers in the 19th century, and the resulting upheaval fomented local tribal conflicts and introduced damaging European diseases.
+In an effort to restore a measure of order, the Gilbert Islands were declared as the British Protectorate by Captain Edward Davis of on 27 May 1892.
+The neighboring Ellice Islands (now Tuvalu) were declared a British Protectorate later in 1892.

-A Resident Commissioner, Charles Swayne, was appointed in 1893 following the protectorate on the Gilbert group and on the Ellice group becoming formal and effective in 1892.
+A Resident Commissioner, Charles Swayne, was appointed in 1893 under the jurisdiction of the High Commissioner for the Western Pacific.
 The protectorate's headquarters was established on Tarawa in 1896, where Resident Commissioner William Telfer Campbell presided from 1896 until 1908.
-The headquarters were then moved to Ocean Island (now Banaba), and continued upon the transition to a Crown Colony.
+The headquarters were then moved to Ocean Island (now Banaba), which continued upon the transition to a Crown Colony.
 This move in headquarters arose from the operations of the Pacific Phosphate Company resulting in good shipping connections to Ocean Island, and in any case the role of the British colonial authorities emphasised the procurement of labour for the mining and shipping of phosphate and keeping order among the workers.

 Ocean Island (now Banaba) was included in the protectorate in 1900 and then in the colony in 1916.
 In the same year, Fanning Island and Washington Island were included in it together with the islands of the Union Islands (now Tokelau).

-In 1916, the administration of the BWTP changed as the islands became a Crown Colony on 12 January 1916.
-But the new colony remained under the jurisdiction of BWTP until 1971.

 Gilbert and Ellice Islands Colony

 The islands became a Crown Colony on 12 January 1916 by the Gilbert and Ellice Islands Order in Council, 1915.
 Christmas Island was included in the colony in 1919 although it was contested by the U.S. under the Guano Islands Act of 1856.
 The Union Islands were unofficially transferred to New Zealand administration in 1926 and officially in 1948.
 The Phoenix Islands were added in 1937 and the five islands of the Central and Southern Line Islands were added in 1972.

 The Gilbert and Ellice Islands Colony continued to be administered by a Resident Commissioner.
-One very famous colonial officer in the colony was Sir Arthur Grimble (1888–1956), at first as a cadet officer in 1914, under Edward Carlyon Eliot who was Resident Commissioner of the BWPT then the colony from 1913 to 1920.
+One very famous colonial officer in the colony was Sir Arthur Grimble (1888–1956), at first as a cadet officer in 1914, under Edward Carlyon Eliot who was Resident Commissioner from 1913 to 1920.
 This period is described in Eliot's book "Broken Atoms" (autobiographical reminiscences) (Pub.
 G. Bles, London, 1938) and in Sir Arthur Grimble's "A Pattern of Islands" (Pub.
 John Murray, London, 1952).
 Arthur Grimble became the Resident Commissioner of the colony in 1926.
-In 1930 Grimble, issued revised laws, Regulations for the good Order and Cleanliness of the Gilbert and Ellice Islands, which replaced laws created during the BWPT.
+In 1930 Grimble, issued revised laws, Regulations for the good Order and Cleanliness of the Gilbert and Ellice Islands, which replaced earlier laws.

 Ocean Island remained the headquarters of the colony until the British evacuation in 1942 because of the Japanese occupation of the Gilbert Islands.
 After World War II, the colony headquarters was re-established on Tarawa, first on Betio islet (then occupied by American forces following the Battle for Tarawa) and subsequently on Bairiki.